pnbakken/pnbakken/README.md

 ## 🔭 I’m currently working on ...

-- Employed as a web developer with Excite Technologies
+- I'm working as a sytems developer for Omega365 Solutions
-- A couple of side projects

 ## 📫 How to reach me